 Rosetown is a town located in west central Saskatchewan.
 It is a busy community as it is situated at the junction of Highways 4 and 7 (7 being one of the busiest highways in the province) and serves as a hub for the smaller communities in the surrounding area.
-The population is approximately 2,451 (2016 Census data).
+The population is approximately 2,507 (2021 Census data).

 Rosetown boasts a wide range of services, including health services, educational, businesses, recreational, service clubs and various other volunteer opportunities and social supports.
 Its main industry is agriculture.
 Individuals who are 65+ make up a large portion of the population.
 However, in recent years Rosetown has experienced an increase of young people moving back to the rural community they grew up in to raise their own families or who are new to the community.
 Through the growth and expansion of local thriving businesses, Rosetown is in a prime position to be creating new opportunities for residents of all ages.

 The committee was formed on February 25, 2016 with 5 core committee members.
-It currently has 9 members, representing seniors, young families, businesses and health.
-Crystal Storey is contact person.

 Date completed: fall of 2016.

 Approximately 275 surveys were made available at local businesses, seniors housing, and seniors’ programs.
 146 responses were received.

 To assess how Age-Friendly Rosetown has made progress in ensuing years, and to learn what are the main concerns of the community now, a second survey was conducted in February 2022, with approximately 90 responses received.

 In preparation for the survey release and to get people thinking about their needs and interested in completing a survey themselves, we placed an ad in the local paper in December and distributed a newsletter in January throughout the community and posted on Facebook and the Town website, whom sent it out through Town information public notifications.
 Both the ad and the newsletter outlined the work of Age-Friendly Rosetown in the past years.

 Items in initial action plan: